Halfway Houses in Savannah, GA

 Gateway Behavioral Health Services - 63.6 miles from Savannah, GA

-Gateway Behavioral Health Services is a halfway house in Brunswick, GA, 31520 zip code.
+Gateway Behavioral Health Services is a halfway house in Brunswick, Georgia, 31520 zip code.

 Address: 600 Coastal Village Drive, Brunswick, GA 31520 in Glynn County